 Some specialize in finding passive candidates while others tap into social media and their own talent pp to find active candidates.

 Yello is predominantly an early talent recruiting platform that focuses on helping organizations fill entry-level roles.
-It’s no secret that hiring straight out of college or university can be a huge benefit in tech roles, and Yello can automate the process of finding the best new graduate talent.
+It’s no secret that hiring software developers straight out of college or university can be a huge benefit in tech roles, and Yello can automate the process of finding the best new graduate talent.

 It streamlines resume collection, candidate liaising, interview scheduling, job offers, and more.